ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/configuration/conventions/replication.dotnet.markdown

 {CODE replication_informer@ClientApi\Configuration\Conventions\Replication.cs /}
 ###IndexAndTransformerReplicationMode

-It allows to change the replication mode for index and transformer definitions when they are created (or changed) by the client code (`AbstractIndexCreationTask.Execute` / `AbstractTransformerCreationTask.Execute`).
-It is an enum type with `[Flags]` attribute applied.
+It allows you to change the replication mode for index and transformer definitions when they are created (or changed) by the client code (`AbstractIndexCreationTask.Execute` / `AbstractTransformerCreationTask.Execute`).
+It is an enum type with `[Flags]` attributes applied.
 The possible values are:

-* `None` - neither indexes nor transformers are updated to replicated instances,
+* `None` - Neither indexes nor transformers are updated to replicated instances,
-* `Indexes` - all created indexes are replicated.
+* `Indexes` - All created indexes are replicated.
-* `Transformers` - all transformers are replicated.
+* `Transformers` - All transformers are replicated.

-By default both indexes and transformers are uploaded to the replication nodes:
+By default, both indexes and transformers are uploaded to the replication nodes:

 {CODE index_and_transformer_replication_mode@ClientApi\Configuration\Conventions\Replication.cs /}